iqbal-arif/ASP.NET/Quiz/asp.net.qz.md

 A37: _ViewImports.cshtml_ is used to provide using statements thorughout all your view pages.
 _ViewStart.cshtml is used for code to be executed as soon as a page is rendered.
 👏 Correct! _ViewImports.cshtml is used to include common namespaces, and _ViewStart.cshtml will interpret code before a view page renders.
+_ViewImports.cshtml abstracts all using statements, and _ViewStart.cshtml stores code to be executed on renders.
+_ViewStart.cshtml can store any code to be executed upon a page render, not only the layout definition.

 Q38: Given the following C# code, what is the output of f.makeMillions()?
 ```